aryakaul/novasplice/README.md

-# NovaSplice

 ##### Developed by Arya Kaul
-NovaSplice is a tool to determine locations of potential novel splicing given mutagenesis at those locations.
+NovaSplice is a tool to determine locations of potential novel splicing within non-coding regions of DNA given mutagenesis at those locations.

 ## Installation
 If you already have `bioconda` installed, simply run: